TobiasPSP/doneland_sources/Components/Microcontroller/How To Use/Firmware/From Someone Else/WLED/README.md

 1. **Install WLED Firmware:** Learn how to upload the **WLED** firmware easily using a USB cable and your browser.
 2. **Configure WLED:** Connect to the **WLED access point** with a smartphone and adjust the most important settings.
 This includes how to adapt for different **ESP boards**, **LED light sources**, or **LED strips**.
 3. **Soldering:** Learn how to connect programmable LEDs to your microcontroller board using just three wires.
-4. **Final Product:** Use the provided **STL files** to 3D-print a housing and assemble the components.
+4. **Assembly:** Use the provided **STL files** to 3D-print a housing and assemble the components.
 If you don’t have a 3D printer, you can mount the setup on any surface.

 ---